conan-io/docs/reference/conanfile/methods/build_requirements.rst

 The ``tool_requires`` is equivalent to ``requires()`` with the following traits:

 - ``build=True``.
 This dependency is in the "build" context, being necessary at build time, but not at application runtime, and will receive the "build" profile and configuration.
 - ``visible=False``.
 The dependency to a tool requirement is not propagated downstream.
-For example, one package can ``tool_requires("cmake/3.23.5")``, but that doesn't mean that consumer packages also use ``cmake``, they could even use a different build system, or a different version, without causing conflicts.
+For example, one package can call ``tool_requires("cmake/3.23.5")``, but that doesn't mean that the consumer packages also use ``cmake``, they could even use a different build system, or a different version, without causing conflicts.
 - ``run=True``.
 This dependency has some executables or runtime that needs to be ran at build time.
 - ``headers=False`` A tool requirement does not have headers.
 - ``libs=False``: A tool requirement does not have libraries to be linked by the consumer (if it had libraries they would be in the "build" context and could be incompatible with the "host" context of the consumer package).